MSLebrasseur/OSM/OverpassApi/README.md

 out;
 ````

-Json of the hospital in Syria
+Json of the hospitals in Syria

 ```
 [out:json];